techtide/cloudnativegolang/README.md

 # godomicroservice
 <img src="https://api.cirrus-ci.com/github/techtide/godomicroservice.svg">

-Using Go, gRPC, Docker, Kubernetes, and Cirrus CI

-That Cirrus CI test really shouldn't be passing, as I haven't found a way for me to allow Cirrus CI to test endpoints, since the endpoints are not running on their end, and aren't running at all.
+_That Cirrus CI test really shouldn't be passing, as I haven't found a way for me to allow Cirrus CI to test endpoints, since the endpoints are not running on their end, and aren't running at all._

-The Releases tab on GitHub contains a link to download the client script, which connects to the API when it is running on the local machine, as per the instructions.
+Using Go, gRPC, Docker, Mux, Kubernetes, and [kind of] Cirrus CI.

 API will take two numbers and do a combinatorics function, just as an example: